mbahjadol/ja2v113JadolCustom/README.md

 Original development was done through SVN, this however ended abruptly in 2022, to keep the development going the step to Github has been made.

+And this one is my own custom fork, for my own purpose.

-Feel free to participate in the development!
+You can free to participate in the development in main project [https://github.com/1dot3](https://github.com/1dot13/source) !

 For more information you can visit the following locations:
 - [The Bear's Pit Forum](https://thepit.ja-galaxy-forum.com)